Maesla/Advanced-Lane-Lines/writeup_template.md

 The second problem is the false positive.
 When you find the right and left lane, the curvature is ok and they are parallel, but maybe you have detected something else as line, not the true line.

-I improve this problem, I think it is very important to check the result, with historical data or even better, with 2 or 3 algorithm totally different, based on very different approach, and verified the result is similar
+To improve this problematic situation, I think it is very important to check the result, with historical data or even better, with 2 or 3 algorithm totally different, based on very different approach, and verified the result is similar